How to save on utility bills in California

 FAQ

 Utility Rates publishes a standardized 1,000 kWh per month electric estimate so cities can be compared fairly.
-Most California utilities also offer tiered and time-of-use schedules; your effective price per kWh depends on when you use power, your baseline allowance, and seasonal rates.
-Use our figure as a benchmark, then apply shift-and-save habits or run your utility's rate comparison tool for your own usage pattern.
+Many California homes also sit on tiered schedules (for example a published domestic tier benchmark) or time-of-use (TOU) products where your effective price per kWh depends on when you use power, baseline or climate zone, and season.
+Use our figure as a benchmark, then apply shift-and-save habits or run your utility’s rate comparison tool against your own hourly or monthly usage.

-California has strong year-round solar resource in most populated areas, but savings depend on your roof, shading, utility net metering rules, rate plan, and upfront cost.
-Use our solar payback calculator with your bill and goals, and verify assumptions with a qualified installer and your utility.
+California has strong year-round solar resource in most populated areas, but savings depend on roof, shading, utility net energy metering or successor tariff rules, your rate plan, export compensation, and install cost—not a statewide yes/no. Use our solar payback calculator as a screening step, then verify interconnection and compensation assumptions with a qualified installer and your utility or municipal provider.

 Related: California utility costs by city · Internet providers · Utility providers · Methodology